rick-chick/agrr.core/README.md

 - 🏗️ **Clean Architecture**: Implemented following clean architecture principles
 - 📊 **Data Processing**: Convert and process weather data using pandas
 - 🎯 **Easy to Use**: Simple API for both synchronous and asynchronous usage
+- 💻 **CLI Support**: Command-line interface with table and JSON output formats

 ## Development